 One of the first problems that PCOD brings with it is the side effects of excess male hormones and high production of insulin in a woman’s body.
-And this very change will enable your body to signal you with the symptoms like menstrual irregularities, fast weight gain, acne, and excess hair growth in unwanted areas and some more.
-The first step to this is to know that you are suffering from PCOS and the next is to understand what the changes are that your body is undergoing because of the hormonal imbalance.
+And this very change will enable your body to signal you the symptoms like menstrual irregularities, fast weight gain, acne, and excess hair growth in unwanted areas, and some more.
+The first step to this is to know that you are suffering from PCOS and the next is to understand what the chances are that your body is undergoing because of the hormonal imbalance.
 And then you can finally take a step towards the small changes that will help you combat this condition.
 As you know any curable disease can be taken care of once the diagnosis is over and the treatment is given at the right moment.

 As you have already seen that weight gain PCOD diet is an issue with such women so let’s talk about what to eat and what not.